amchess/BrainLearn/Readme.md

 Same explaination as **(CTG) Book 1 Only Green**, but for the second book

 #### UCI commands
-Polyfish supports all UCI commands supported by Stockfish. *Click [here](https://github.com/official-stockfish/Stockfish/blob/master/README.md#the-uci-protocol-and-available-options) to see the full list of supported Stockfish UCI commands*
+Polyfish supports all UCI commands supported by Brainlearn. *Click [here](https://github.com/official-stockfish/Brainlearn/blob/master/README.md#the-uci-protocol-and-available-options) to see the full list of supported Brainlearn UCI commands*

 Polyfish also supports the following UCI commands